Mathijs-Bakker/Extenject/Documentation/DecoratorBindings.md

 Where:

-* **ContractType** = The type that is being decoratored.
+* **ContractType** = The type that is being decorated.
 An object of this type will be injected into the DecoratorType class.

 * **DecoratorType** = The decorator class.
 This should be a concrete type and also should take as an injected parameter/field an object of type ContractType.